 You’ll then receive suggestions on how to improve your current allocations.
 Since this is a free service, you’re not obligated to sign up for any additional services at this point and could certainly implement any of the suggested changes on your own.

-The upside to using Blooom to manage your account, though, is that you’ll keep getting this advice throughout the life of your 401(k), no matter what the balance may be.
+The upside to using Blooom, though, is that you’ll keep getting this financial advice throughout the life of your 401(k), no matter what the balance may be.
 Plus, even as your balance grows, that $10 monthly fee stays the same so over time, you could potentially save money on your advisor costs.

 Blooom uses both automated technology and human advisors so you can get the best of both worlds.
 At least once every 90 days, your account will be reviewed to see if anything needs to be rebalanced.